Religion in Namibia

 Religion in Namibia is dominated by various branches of Christianity, with more than 90 percent of Namibian citizens identifying themselves as Christian.
-According to the United States DRL, in 2007 up to 75% were Protestant, including as much as 50% Lutheran.
+According to the government's survey, in 2013 up to two-thirds of the country was Protestant, including as much as 44% Lutheran.

-According to the Namibia Demographic and Health Surveys (2013), the proportions in the age group between 15 and 49 years are:
+According to the Namibia Demographic and Health Surveys (2023), the proportions in the age group between 15 and 49 years are: